action #106452

 @jlausuch I think being part of the community can be very beneficial and provide long-term sustainability.
 As a final product SLE might be of higher importance but please consider SUSE's Open Source policy https://www.suse.com/c/the-suse-open-source-policy/ , in particular "Factory First" which certainly should also apply for testing related work.
 In the best case you only need to provide the initial "catalyst" for the community to be able to further drive and support relevant work.

-Updated by jlausuch about 2 years ago
+Updated by jlausuch over 2 years ago

 okurz wrote: